Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Introduction

 The first statistical methods inferring partial orders from list data were given in \citet{mannila00} and \citet{mannila06}.
-They treat problems of seriation in archaeology and biochronology in palaeontology and work with sub-classes of partial orders called Vertex-Series-Parallel orders (VSP, \cite{valdes78,tarjan82}) and Bucket Orders (\sec~\ref{sec:vsp-bucket-all}). \citet{mannila08} gives a Bayesian analysis for Bucket Orders.
-The restriction to sub-classes of partial orders allows rapid evaluation of the ``noise free'' likelihood defined below in \eq~\ref{eq:lkd-noise-free}.
-In other important early work \citet{beerenwinkel2007conjunctive} define maximum likelihood partial orders and give a Bayesian analysis in \citet{beerenwinkel12}.
-They fit a probabilistic graphical model in which genetic mutations accumulate in a total order constrained by a partial order.
+They treat problems of seriation in archaeology and biochronology in palaeontology and work with the VSP and Bucket Order sub-classes of posets for rapid evaluation of the ``noise free'' likelihood (see \sec~\ref{sec:noise-free-lkd}). \citet{mannila08} gives a Bayesian analysis for Bucket Orders.
+In other important early work \citet{beerenwinkel2007conjunctive} define maximum likelihood posets and give a Bayesian analysis in \citet{beerenwinkel12}.
+They fit a probabilistic graphical model in which genetic mutations accumulate in a total order constrained by a poset.
 In related work \cite{froelich07} model signaling pathways for gene expression and fit their models using simulated annealing.